Comparison answer surface The Black Keys discography

 Peaches! currently leads No Rain, No Flowers in Chorus's The Black Keys critic-consensus view.

-No Rain, No Flowers sits at 70/100 across 9 reviews, while Peaches! sits at 79/100 across 7 reviews.
-No Rain, No Flowers has the deeper review sample right now.
+No Rain, No Flowers sits at 70/100 across 9 reviews, while Peaches! sits at 78/100 across 9 reviews.
 Consensus is tighter around Peaches!, which suggests critics are landing in a narrower range.
 Use this comparison to see where the stronger critic favorite sits against the adjacent discography benchmark.

 Score Gap